aisha-x/THM/Rooms/SOC Level 1/Digital Forensics and Incident Response/Disk Analysis & Autopsy.md

 ### Q7.
 What is the name of the network card on this computer?

-- use keyboard Search option to search for network cards
+- Use the keyword Search option to search for network cards
-- `[Nn]etwork.?[Cc]ards?` -> a regular expression search
-    - Matches "N" or "n".
-    - Matches the literal characters "etwork" -> Network or network
-    - . -> any single charachter, ? -> zero or one occurrence.
-    - [Cc]ards? -> C or c,  match for card or cards
 ![Screenshot 2025-05-27 134343](https://github.com/user-attachments/assets/cc0b14c8-c173-4fc0-b0bc-afd89b56d32c)

-- the file `MpRtp.dll` returned a reqistry key for network card
+- The file `MpRtp.dll` returned a registry key for the network card
-- then go to the operation system information and click on the SOFTWARE registy and select Application option
+- Go to the operating system information and click on the SOFTWARE registry and select the Application option
-- from there, go to the network card registry -> SOFTWARE\Microsoft\Windows NT\CurrentVersion\NetworkCards
+- From there, go to the network card registry -> SOFTWARE\Microsoft\Windows NT\CurrentVersion\NetworkCards

 ![Screenshot 2025-05-27 141809](https://github.com/user-attachments/assets/dde6f055-eef5-4890-9934-765f2a16f12b)